s3thtjp/osticket-prereqs/README.md

 - Sign up for a free Azure account
 - Set up your virtual machine with Windows 10
 - Connect to your virtual machine using Remote Desktop Connection
-- Download files to set up osTicket
+- Download files to set up osTicket on virtual machine
 - Install osTicket

 <h2>Installation Steps</h2>